Predicting Hospital Demand with Social Media

 No pre-existing condition and in intensive care.
 What makes you more susceptible to COVID-19?

 The whole team is currently joining different initiatives and consortia to exploit -omics data to improve predictions on severity and outcome of patients at the point of diagnosis.
 Providing expertise in -omics analyses and integration we are working to bridge the gap in our understanding of the disease severity and progression.
+We are currently supporting researchers using single cell transcriptomics data and proteomics data to understand disease severity and immune response.

 If you are interested in working with us, do not hesitate to contact us.